 Normally, Syslog provides three client modes: client only, server only, and both.
 When the mode is set as client only, the system event log will only be sent to the client who has logged in on the switch.
 When the mode is set as server only, the system log will only be sent to the Syslog server, according to the IP address in the Syslog Server IP Address column that user assigned.
 If the mode is set as both, the system log will be sent to client and server.

-All Lantech managed switches and smart-ring switches fully support Syslog and SMTP.
+All Lantech managed switches fully support Syslog.
 Not only when there’s a system event such as device cold start, device warm start, authentication failure, or X-ring topology change, but also when there’s a port event such as link up, link down, or link up & link down.
-In conclusion, Syslog and SMTP provide a basic protection for Ethernet connection.
+In conclusion, Syslog provides a basic protection for Ethernet connection.

 The diagram shows that when one of five events happened, it will be recorded in log table of client and system log server when Syslog mode is set as server/ client both.